pineoc/cocos-docs/manual/framework/html5/release-notes/v2.1.5/release-note/en.md

 ### Bug Fixes

--   Fixed cc.EditBox Dom Element position issue when EGLView is setted
+-   Fixed cc.EditBox Dom Element position issue when EGLView is set
 -   Fixed cc.EGLView adjustSize bug
 -   Fixed the bug of cc.ParticleBatchNode that it doesn’t hide particles after particle life has expired when calling stopSystem()
 -   Fixed a bug that LabelTTF dimension behavior doesn’t support height=0